Hong Kong Food Guide

 Address: Four Seasons Hotel Hong Kong, 8 Finance St, Sheung Wan

 Lung King Heen is a fine-dining Cantonese restaurant in the Four Seasons Hotel Hong Kong.
 In 2010, the restaurant’s homemade XO sauce was listed as the ‘Best condiment’ on the 2010 Hong Kong Best Eats list compiled by CNN Travel and, in 2014, was added to Forbes Travel Guide’s list of 5 stars restaurants.
-Fun fact, Lung King Heen is the world’s first Chinese restaurant to be awarded the coveted Michelin three-star rating.
+Fun fact, Lung King Heen is the world’s first Chinese restaurant awarded the coveted Michelin three-star rating.

 Forum